marcinkaluza/iac-training/README.md

 };
 ```

-In order for the application to work, we need to update ```userPoolId``` and ```userPoolWebClientId``` which should be both outputs of your CDK application.
+In order for the application to work, we need to update the ```region, userPoolId``` and ```userPoolWebClientId``` which should be both outputs of your CDK application.
 Once you have updated the file, rebuild the web application using ```npm run build``` command and redeploy your CDK app.
 Once redeployed, you should have a working web app.